 China’s deep-rooted family-centered culture puts kids as the nucleus of the whole big family (the “4+2+1” Family Mode, including 4 grandparents and 2 parents caring for one child).
 Cutting spending on kid’s wear will be the last to consider even in a deteriorating economy.

 And according to a report from Qian Zhan, in about 80% of families, parents spend more on their kids than on themselves.
-One of the only reason for parents to refuse to buy clothing for their kids is because they don’t find quality clothes that catches their eyes.
+One of the only reason for parents to refuse to buy clothing for their kids is because they don’t find quality clothes that catch their eyes.

 As a result, kids wear clothing with a strong recognizable brand, style, comfortable fabric, foreign elements and a luxurious image catches parents attention.